ecmwf/aviso/docs/source/guide/getting_started.rst

 Getting Started
 ===============
 Aviso Client can be used as a Python API or as Command-Line Interface (CLI) application.
-Below find a few steps to quickly get a working configuration.
+Below find a few steps to quickly get a working configuration on Linux.

 .. note::